Aarvam: Plot

 Anjali, the sister of the dreaded gangster Aadhi, leaves the city and returns to her hometown after finishing her studies.
-The young man Mahesh (R. Zanjay), the son of a revenue inspector, falls in love at first sight with Anjali during the village's festival.
-Mahesh then proposes his love to her but she refuses to love someone she doesn't yet know.
-Mahesh then starts to hang out with Anjali and she eventually falls in love with him.
-The villagers including Mahesh are feared of Aadhi, so Mahesh prepared a master plan: he lies to the innocent Sathya (Satya) that Anjali is in love with him.
-The village milkman Sathya who is from a poor background lives with widowed mother, little sister and uncle.
-Thereafter, Sathya falls in love with Anjali and changes his look to please Anjali.
+The young man Mahesh, the son of a revenue inspector, falls in love at first sight with Anjali during the village's festival.
+Mahesh then proposes to Anjali, but she refuses to love someone she does not know yet.
+Mahesh then starts hanging out with Anjali, and she eventually falls in love with him.
+The villagers, including Mahesh, are afraid of Aadhi, so Mahesh devises a master plan: he lies to Sathya that Anjali is in love with him.
+Sathya, the innocent village milkman, is from a poor background.
+He lives with his widowed mother, little sister, and uncle.
+Thereafter, Sathya falls in love with Anjali and changes his looks to please her.

-When Aadhi learns about his sister's love affair, he sends his henchmen to beat up Sathya but Sathya surprisingly overcomes them.
-Later, Aadhi kills the brother of his archenemy Pandi and convinces him that the killer was no other than the innocent Sathya.
-A vengeful Pandi and his henchmen go to Sathya's house and beat up his family, Sathya defeats them.
+When Aadhi learns about his sister's love affair, he sends his henchmen to beat up Sathya, but Sathya surprisingly overcomes them.
+Later, Aadhi kills the brother of his archenemy Pandi and convinces him that the killer was no other than Sathya.
+A vengeful Pandi and his henchmen go to Sathya's house and beat up his family, but Sathya defeats the villains.
 Aadhi then makes everything to portray Sathya as rowdy so his sister will avoid him.
-Afterwards, Anjali tells Sathya that she doesn't love him but she is in love with Mahesh.
-The heartbroken Sathya genuinely accepts his fate and he is disgusted by Mahesh's cheap mindset.
+Afterwards, Anjali tells Sathya that she does not love him, but she is in love with Mahesh.
+The heartbroken Sathya genuinely accepts his fate, and he is disgusted by Mahesh's cheap mindset.

 In reality, Mahesh wants to marry Anjali to get rich.
-Aadhi finally accepts for the marriage between Mahesh and his sister.
-However, Anjali finds out that Mahesh is a bad person thus the wedding is cancelled.
+Aadhi finally accepts the marriage between Mahesh and his sister.
+However, Anjali finds out that Mahesh is a bad person; thus, the wedding is cancelled.
 In the meantime, Pandi and his henchmen beat the harmless Sathya to death.
-The film ends with Anjali mourning the death of Sathya.
+The film ends with Anjali mourning Sathya's death.

 The film depicts that true love is such a powerful force.
-It's there for everyone to embrace-that kind of unconditional love for all of humankind.
+It is there for everyone to embrace-that kind of unconditional love for all of humankind.
 That is the kind of love that impels people to go into the community and try to change conditions for others, to take risks for what they believe in.